Mimosa tenuiflora: Medicinal uses

 A tea made of the leaves and stem has been used to treat tooth pain.
 For cases of cough and bronchitis, a water extract (decoction) of Mimosa tenuiflora is drunk.
 A handful of bark in one liter of water is used by itself or in a syrup.
 The solution is drunk until the symptoms subside.

 One preliminary clinical study found Mimosa tenuiflora to be effective in treating venous leg ulcerations.

 Aqueous extracts of Mimosa are widely used for wound healing and burns in Central and South America.
-Consequently, the products of the plant (generally grouped under the term "Tepezcohuite") have become a popular and easily produced cosmetic ingredient in commercial skincare products, used and marketed by celebrities including Kylie Jenner and Salma Hayek.
+Consequently, the products of the plant (generally grouped under the term "Tepezcohuite") have become a popular and easily produced cosmetic ingredient in commercial skincare products.

 Other uses

 Mimosa tenuiflora syn.
 Mimosa hostilis provides life saving food for animals in drought.

 The tree is an acceptable source of forage or fodder for animals, providing vital protein and other nutrients.
 It does well in the dry season and in drought, while providing life saving food for local livestock and animals.
 Cows, goats and sheep eat the pods and leaves.
 There seems to be evidence that Mimosa tenuiflora forage or fodder cause development defects to pregnant ruminants in Brazil.

 The tree is an important source of forage for bees, especially during the dry season and in the beginning of the wet season.

 Like most plants in the family Fabaceae, Mimosa tenuiflora fertilizes the soil via nitrogen fixing bacteria.
 The tree is useful in fighting soil erosion and for reforestation.

 Mimosa tenuiflora is a very good source of fuel wood and works very well for making posts, most likely because of its high tannin content (16%), which protects it from rot.
 Due to its high tannin content, the bark of the tree is widely used as a natural dye and in leather production.
 It is used to make bridges, buildings, fences, furniture and wheels.
 It is an excellent source of charcoal and at least one study has been done to see why this is the case.

 The healing properties of the tree make it useful in treating domestic animals.
 A solution of the leaves or bark can also be used for washing animals in the prevention of parasites.
 Because the tree keeps most of its leaves during the dry season, it is an important source of shade for animals and plants during that time.